joshuameisel/jekyll-now/_posts/2020-02-27-Flip-To-Victory.md

 Assuming the above strategy, notice that we're losing (and betting 2) until we have more heads than tails (this takes as long as a random walk W<sub>n</sub> takes to hit 1 for the first time, or for its maximum M<sub>n</sub> to hit 1).
 At this point we'll be up two points, start betting 1, and winning until we end up back at 0.
 This is like W<sub>n</sub> going from 1 to -1, or considering its reflection over this time period, going from 1 to 3 and having M<sub>n</sub> hit 3).

 More concretely, say that W<sub>n</sub> is a random walk that moves in the same direction as our money pot when we're losing, and the opposite direction when we're winning (to convince yourself this is a proper random walk, note that regardless of the previous path of W<sub>n</sub>, it still has 1/2 odds of moving left or right).
-We can see that we're only losing when M<sub>n</sub> is a multiple of 3, so our win probability equals Prob(M<sub>100</sub> != 0 (mod 3)).
+We can see that we're only losing when M<sub>n</sub> is a multiple of 3, so our win probability equals Prob(M<sub>100</sub> is not multiple of 3).

-This $$\subset$$
+This $$\subset$$ latex